 Sociolinguistic Studies from a Multilingual Unit in an EU Institution in Luxembourg

-This doctoral project explores experiences and perceptions of language workers in a European institution, aiming to promote meta-pragmatic awareness and efficient ways of communication in a multinational workplace.
+This doctoral project promoted meta-pragmatic awareness and efficient communication in a multinational workplace.

-The investigation builds upon a pilot study in a terminology and communications unit in an EU institution that took place in 2018/19 in Luxembourg.
-In follow-up research, participants reflected on their expectations, experience, plans and broader social effects linked to their meta-talk on language and multilingualism.
+The investigation was built upon a pilot study in a terminology and communications unit within an EU institution conducted in 2018/19 in Luxembourg.
+In subsequent research during 2020-2021, participants reflected on their expectations, experiences, plans, and broader social effects related to their meta-talk on language and multilingualism.

 Veronika Lovrits, University of Luxembourg

-"What can metalanguage reveal about sociopragmatic intentions and their implications for language-related behaviour in a (potentially) multilingual workplace within an EU institution in Luxembourg?"
+"What can metalinguistic stances reveal about socio-pragmatic intentions and their implications in the (potentially) multilingual workplace?"

 ----------------------------------------------------------------------------------------------------------------------------